 Planting: Newly received plants that are bare root should be soaked in cool water for a few hours or overnight.
 Plant individual rhizomes 2-3 inches deep, 6 to 8 inches apart.
-Give a good 18 to 24 inch spacing between different named rhizomes.
-Water in well to start the root development, do not let new transplant dry out.
+Give a good 18 to 24-inch spacing between differently named rhizomes.
+Water in well to start the root development, do not let new transplants dry out.
 Depending on your soils and weather a daily watering may be needed for the first week or two.
 Planting in a shallow depression will allow you to flood irrigate the plants.
 New transplants may not bloom the first year.
 Expect your best bloom on 2 and 3 year old plants.

 Caution: Do not use bone meal.
 This has the same effect as lime and can kill Japanese irises.
 Also, do not fertilize newly planted (or transplanted) Japanese iris as this can burn the roots.